How To Have Beautiful, Glowing Skin In Your 40s And 50s

 You may have seen the latter being applied by celebrities in reality shows such as Real Housewives of Beverly Hills.

-Their popularity is a reflection of their ability to make changes at a deeper level than creams and serums.
+Their popularity reflects their ability to make changes at a deeper level than creams and serums.

-Use it on on active acne or old acne scars, and to firm up skin in the neck area.
+Use it on active acne or old acne scars and firm up skin in the neck area.
 The treatment is minimally invasive.
 The only side-effect is a little redness, which subsides in a couple of days.

-You need to stay out of the sun afterward.
-So avoid this treatment if you will be holidaying in a sunny area or you plan on visiting a beach area.
+It would be best if you stayed out of the sun afterward.
+Avoid this treatment if you will be holidaying in a sunny area or plan to visit a beach area.
 Usually, you will need around three applications (one every four to six weeks) for optimal results.